The short version:

 She is also collaborating on a five-book middle grade fantasy series, Magisterium, with friend and fellow author Cassandra Clare.
 The latest volume, The Silver Mask, released last fall.

 Her newest young adult novel, The Cruel Prince, begins a new series, “The Folk of the Air.”
-The Cruel Prince debuted at #3 on The New York Times bestsellers list and has received such critical acclaim as starred reviews from Publishers Weekly (“…a beguiling, tough-as-nails heroine enhance an intricate, intelligent plot that crescendos to a jaw-dropping third-act twist.”) and School Library Journal (“Another fantastic, deeply engaging, and all-consuming work from Black that belongs on all YA shelves.”).
+The Cruel Prince debuted on The New York Times bestsellers list and has remained on this list for four weeks.
+The novel has received such critical acclaim as starred reviews from Publishers Weekly (“…a beguiling, tough-as-nails heroine enhance an intricate, intelligent plot that crescendos to a jaw-dropping third-act twist.”) and School Library Journal (“Another fantastic, deeply engaging, and all-consuming work from Black that belongs on all YA shelves.”).

 Holly lives in Massachusetts with her husband Theo, and son Sebastian, in a house with a secret library.